matze-dd/Tex2txt/README.md

 Extra text flows like footnotes are normally appended to the output of the main text flow, each separated by blank lines.
-For example, the LaTeX input
+For instance, the LaTeX input
 ```
 This is\footnote{A footnote may be set
 in \textcolor{red}{red colour.}}